The 2026 “Cape Epic” Cycle Race

 Anyway, the scale soon became apparent.
 At the cost of about R120k per team (of two), or $USD 8865 per team, then add travel costs, etc., that’s quite big numbers.
 For the participants, anyway.
 Mind you, that gets you seven nights in a two-man tent, all meals, free wifi, a bike wash, secure parking, and a free t-shirt (but only for official finishers).

-But the camaraderie and exertion are priceless.
+But the camaraderie and exertion are priceless!

 I made my way through, acting like an official photographer..

-This is just the kitchen area.
+This is just the kitchen area for the staff and crew.

 And looking in the other direction.
+Those pots are huge!

 This is the mess hall/cafetaria, still being prepared, but looks more like a banquet about to take place.